Twitch Earnings | When do I need to pay tax?

 In order for Twitch to comply with US reporting obligations, all Twitch providers (whether US-based or outside the US) need to provide their taxpayer information via the ‘Amazon Tax Information Interview’.
 This interview will be a basic online form which will collect some personal information so that the US tax authorities (IRS) can establish your identity.

+It is important you complete this step!
 Failure to do so correctly can result in 30% tax being withheld on your earnings.
 Whilst this can be often reclaimed through Foreign Tax Credits via Double Taxation Relief, it is generally easier to avoid the automatic deduction altogether in the first place.

-Is a Limited Company structure beneficial?
+Is a Limited Company structure beneficial for Twitch earnings?

 Generally speaking, once you hit £20k per year we recommend opening discussions with your accountant.
 Things can take off fast in the streaming world, so don’t leave it too late!